-We does not require an economist to determine that a complete socio-economic lockdown of India for 21 days would severely impact the supply chain of the economy, that is, production and distribution of goods and services, except for the essential items that are exempted.
-In an economy already reeling under a demand depression, rising unemployment, and lowering of industrial output and profits, all of which are happening together for several quarters now, a supply-side constraint delivered a big blow, damaging growth prospects of the large number of people across globe.
+We does not require an economist to determine that a socio-economic lockdown of India would severely impact the supply chain of the economy, that is, production and distribution of goods and services, apart from the essential items that are exempted.
+In an economy already reeling under a requirement depression, rising unemployment, and lowering of commercial output and profits, all of which are happening together for several quarters now, a supply-side constraint delivered a big blow, damaging growth prospects of the large number of people across globe.

-Any hopes of revival in the final quarter of the fiscal year were put down by the outbreak of COVID-19.
+Any hopes of revival within the final quarter of the financial year were put down by the outbreak of COVID-19.
 The outbreak has impacted nearly every sector of the economy, the worst affected being tourism, hospitality and aviation.
-The retail sector has taken a significant hit with supermarkets, malls and theatres being closed.
+The retail sector has taken a big hit with supermarkets, malls and theatres being closed.
 Numerous companies have cut jobs, declining the income levels of many, particularly the daily wage earners.
-This comes on the back of minimum to no activity in sectors like entertainment, construction, etc. The pandemic is expected to cost Indian trade USD 48 million.
-India is one of the top 15 nations which is directly affected due to the manufacturing slowdown in China.
+This comes on the back of minimum to no activity in sectors like entertainment, construction, etc. The pandemic is predicted to cost Indian trade USD 48 million.
+India is one among the highest 15 nations which is directly affected thanks to the manufacturing slowdown in China.

-The Indian economy had gone through a lower growth period during Q4FY20 and this will continue to the majority of the following fiscal year.
+The Indian economy had gone through a lower growth period since last quarter if 2020 and this will continue to the majority of the following fiscal year 2021.
 Considering the challenges being faced by businesses and consumers, numerous agencies have revised their growth projections for Indian for the years 2020 and 2021.
-With travel restrictions, subdued consumption, supply chains disruptions and low investment levels, the country has an uphill task of adapting to the scenario and bringing the economy back on track.
+With travel restrictions, subdued consumption, supply chains disruptions and low investment levels, the country has an uphill task of adapting to the scenario and bringing the economy back on target.